 - You have been educated entirely in English, in a UK Visa & Immigration (UKVI recognised English speaking country, for the duration of your degree and completed this qualification within the last 2 years and 4 months before the start date of your course.

 This is at the department's discretion and will be assessed as part of the application process.
 You may be asked to meet an English language condition if the department is concerned about your current English language level.
 This is to ensure that you are adequately prepared for the course.

 Applicants who require a visa to study in the UK, should visit our immigration advice pages for up to date information and advice on how to present evidence of their English Language qualifications in their visa application.

-All courses have been assigned to one of four English Language Test Bands (A to D).
-This table indicates the test band assigned to each department/course.
-A summary of required standards for each band is set out in the table below.
+All courses have been assigned to one of four International English Language Testing System (IELTS) Bands (A to D).
+This table indicates the English Language test band assigned to each department/course.
+Here is a summary of required standards for accepted English Language test bands.

-Alternatively if you have not taken an IELTS (Academic) test, please click here to find other English language tests approved by the University.
+Alternatively if you have not taken an IELTS (Academic, UKVI or Online) test, find out which other English language tests are approved by the University.

-Please note that, if your first language is not English, you may be able to attend our Pre-sessional course.
-Your chosen academic department may recognise this as part of your English language requirement: they can advise you further about this.
+If your first language is not English, you may be able to attend one of our Pre-sessional English language courses.

 - It will help you to develop further your language and study skills by building on your strengths and addressing your weaknesses.